The north end of the Tooley Pond Road is less than 1000'

 falls on this road, it is the only one on that side of the road.

 Copper Rock Falls is on NYS DEC land.
-It is a moderate
+The hike is 0.15

-5 minute walk in on a trail that is not terribly well maintained.
+mile on a trail that is not terribly well maintained but

-As the trail reaches the river's edge, you will see rapids.
+As the trail reaches the river's edge, head upstream.

 You are almost there.

-The rocks in its path have large spots of copper coloring.
+name.
+The rocks in its path have large spots of copper

-the trail might actually be under water and the river here is close
+actually be under water and the river here is close to twice as

-to twice as wide as other times of the year.
-When the Grass
+wide as other times of the year.
+When the Grass River is

-River is helping Mother Nature rid the Adirondacks of the winter
+helping Mother Nature rid the Adirondacks of the winter snow,

-snow, the river at this point is high enough that you won't even
+the river at this point is high enough that you won't even see

 The Grass River flows into the St. Lawrence River in Massena,